 Frame Rate Limit: Depends on your monitors refresh rate.

 Some guides will recommend to put this to unlimited but this is wrong.
-If you set this to unlimited and you are experiencing very high frame values (150+) it can cause mouse stuttering.
+If you set this to unlimited and you are experiencing very high frame values (150+) it can cause mouse stuttering/screen tearing.

 This can happen if you have a 144Hz monitor and are receiving really high frames since your monitor cannot render the frames fast enough.
-A 144Hz monitor can only render 144 frames per second so anything above that and the frames are not rendered.
+A 144Hz monitor can only render 144 frames per second so anything above that and the frames can cause tearing.

 If you have a 60Hz monitor I recommend setting this to 120 or 144 frames.
 Even tho you won’t be able to render the full 120/144 frames this will give you a better overall average compared to setting it to 60.